EU small print sheds light on Belarus repression

 But it made "little sense", for Tsepkalo, to sanction firms such as MZKT, a tractor factory, as the EU also did last week, on grounds it had fired people who went on an anti-Lukashenko strike.

-"They [MZKT] didn't have any other option," than to follow the regime's orders, Tsepkalo said.
+"They [MZKT] didn't have any other option," than to follow regime orders, Tsepkalo said.